Opinion

 Why Coding Agents Work and Why They Break

-The same model hallucinates in web chat yet ships 200-line features in a coding agent.
-It is not the model that changed -- it is the topology.
+The same model hallucinates in web chat but ships a 200-line feature in a coding agent.
+Not because the model changed — because the topology changed.
 Generation can be probabilistic.
 Verification must be deterministic.

 Feedback Topology Over Model IQ